Zod (DC Extended Universe): Man of Steel (2013)

 After Krypton inevitably explodes, the Phantom Zone portal opens, freeing Zod and his followers, who mourn the destruction of their home world.
 With the portal's Phantom Drive, they repurpose their prison ship, the Black Zero, and travel across the galaxy to planets colonized by the Kryptonians.
-Despite failing to find survivors, they retrieve Kryptonian technology including a World Engine used to terraform planets to the needs of Kryptonians.
+Despite failing to find survivors, they retrieve Kryptonian technology including a World Engine used to xenoform planets to the needs of Kryptonians.
 Around 2013, Zod's forces intercept a signal from Earth after an adult Kal-El, now known as Clark Kent, activates a Kryptonian scout ship found in the Arctic.
 Suspecting that Kal-El is on Earth, Zod broadcasts a global address that he surrender or risk war.
 Clark reluctantly agrees to his demands, with Daily Planet reporter Lois Lane joining him as a hostage.
 When Zod finally meets Clark, the latter collapses while adjusting to the Kryptonian atmospherics.
 In a dreamlike vision, Zod tells Clark about how they managed to escape the Phantom Zone and find him.
-Zod also tells him that he possess several terraforming devices and his intentions to terraform Earth in order to create a New Krypton but the human race would go extinct as a result.
+Zod also tells him that he possess several xenoforming devices and his intentions to xenoform Earth in order to create a New Krypton but the human race would go extinct as a result.
 Clark refuses to join, and Zod reveals he killed Jor-El as he ties up Clark, who has his blood drawn by Zod's science officer Jax-Ur.
 He leaves the ship to recover the codex which he suspects that is hidden on Clark's pod, in the Kent's farm.
 He confronts Martha Kent but before he can harm her, Clark, having escaped, attacks him, breaking open his helmet and exposing him to Earth's atmospherics.
 As Zod experiences what Clark did as a child, he collapses and is rescued by his troops.